redhat-performance/jetlag/docs/bastion-deploy-bm.md

 ```

 6. Download your `pull_secret.txt` from [console.redhat.com/openshift/downloads](https://console.redhat.com/openshift/downloads) into the root directory of your Jetlag repo on the bastion.
 You'll find the Pull Secret near the end of
 the long downloads page, in the section labeled "Tokens".
-You can either click the "Download" button and then copy the
+You can either click the "Download" button, and then copy the
 downloaded file to `~/jetlag/pull_secret.txt` on the bastion (notice that Jetlag expects an underscore (`_`) while the
-file will download with a hyphen (`-`)), *or* click on the "Copy" button, and then paste into the terminal after typing
+file will download with a hyphen (`-`)); *or* click on the "Copy" button, and then paste the clipboard into the terminal
-`cat >pull_secret.txt` on the bastion to create the expected filename:
+after typing `cat >pull_secret.txt` on the bastion to create the expected filename:

 ```console
 [root@<bastion> jetlag]# cat >pull_secret.txt